toohoo/thofaq/README.md

 the perl scripts.
 The app is tested under Linux/Windows/Raspbian (RaspberryPi).

+**Backup/Extraction to HTML**

+For backup/extraction a tool in form of a perl script `faq2html.pl` wass added.
+Each FAQ category is saved automatically to one HTML page.
+The links between the categories in the Menu are changed to point to the HTML files.

 **Credits**

 Thanks to Gabriel (Gabi) Grigorescu for working on the